esrefozturk/emporium/README.md

 3. Navigate to the frontend directory and run the following commands:
     - `npm install`
     - `npm start`

+## How to use

+### Backend

+- To view all projects or add a new one, go to `http://localhost:8000/projects/`
+- To view, update, or delete a specific project, go to `http://localhost:8000/projects/<id>`

+### Frontend

+- To view all projects, go to `http://localhost:3000/projects/`

 ## Next steps